Sir Salimullah Medical College: Alumni association

-Sir Salimullah Medical College graduates have a strong alumni presence in USA, UK and Canada.
+Sir Salimullah Medical College graduates have a strong alumni presence in United States, United Kingdom and Canada.
 SSMC Alumni Association Abroad is an organization of the alumni who are currently living abroad.
-The association is involved in exchange of skills and education with the college.
+The alumni association is involved in exchange of skills and education with the college.
 They provide scholarship every year to the students of SSMC.
 The organization responds to national and international crisis, they made donations towards the victims of east coast natural disaster and famine-stricken children of Somalia.